jiechenmc/seawolf/README.md

 ### Running p2p Backend

-Please rerun the command(s) below for each user and for each session.
-So if you reopen the electron app on the same device, you need to restart the p2p backend.

 ```bash
 $ ./p2p/seawolf_p2p
 ```

+Please rerun `./p2p/seawolf_p2p` for each user and for each session.
+So if you reopen the electron app on the same device, you need to restart the p2p backend.
+Please also delete the `seawolf_p2p.db` file if you plan on registering/logging in as the same user.